QuantEcon/lecture-source-jl/README.md

 ```

 4. Assuming you installed anaconda in your home directory then,
-- Within your home directory, `edit .bashrc`.
+- Within your home directory modify the `.bashrc`
+  - Use VSCode Remote on Windows or
+  - `edit .bashrc`.
 This opens Vim.
 Go to the bottom of the file, and type `i` to enter insert mode.
 - Add something like the following:

 ```bash